 The 27-year-old moved to the US during a global pandemic, publicly came out as non-binary in June last year, and most recently made global headlines after their relationship with Selling Sunset star Chrishell Stause was revealed.
 Plus, they just broke their hand last month which is far from ideal when you're a drummer and singer.

-"I snapped a bone in two places and I'll be in the cast for a while," they tell Refinery29.
+"I snapped a bone in two places and I'll be in the cast for a while," they tell Refinery29 Australia.
 "I'm still playing all my drums parts, just learning how to do them all one-handed."

-They would wear the boys' uniform to school but be rejected by the other boys for being a "girl," and then isolated by the girls who said they were a "boy" because of what they wore.
-That's when G Flip first realized they didn't fit in the binary, and other kids would call them a "waste of space."
+They would wear the boys' uniform to school but be rejected by the other boys for being a "girl", and then isolated by the girls who said they were a "boy" because of what they wore.
+That's when G Flip first realised they didn't fit in the binary, and other kids would call them a "waste of space".